leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amd-treatment_general-retina_36
 - What is the indication for intravitreal anti-VEGF?
+- What are the uses of anti vegf
 - When are anti-VEGF injections useful?
 - What conditions do anti-VEGF injections treat?
 - Apart from AMD, do anti-VEGF injections treat any other disease?